stevedudek/Hexes/README.md

 ### Overview

-This Hex Repository controls 1-4 panels of 109 wd2801 RGB LEDs via a DMX King For viewing at home, the user can turn on a Processing visualizer.
+This Hex Repository controls 1-4 panels of 109 wd2801 RGB LEDs via a DMX King.
+For viewing at home, the user can turn on a Processing visualizer.

 ### How to use